 Reality & Risk was designed and developed by Maree Crabbe and David Corlett.
 They are co-producers, co-directors, researchers and writers of the project’s broadcast documentary films, Love and Sex in an Age of Pornography, and The Porn Factor.
 Maree is also author of the project’s secondary school resource, In The Picture: Supporting young people in an era of explicit sexual imagery.

-Maree Crabbe: Project Coordinator
+Maree Crabbe: Project Director

-David Corlett: Project Worker
+David Corlett: Former Project Director

 David has worked for two decades on human rights issues as a caseworker, researcher, author and reporter.
 He has a PhD in Politics and is an Adjunct Research Fellow at the Swinburne Institute for Social Research.
 He is co-author of Captured Childhood (IDC 2012), and author of Stormy Weather: Climate Change and Displacement (UNSW Press 2008), Following Them Home: The Fate of the Returned Asylum Seekers (Black Inc 2005) and a range of articles in online and print media.
 In 2011 and 2012, David was the host of the ground-breaking and highly acclaimed documentary series Go Back To Where You Came From (SBS Australia).
 David is no longer involved in delivery of the Reality & Risk project, but we are indebted to him for his years of input.

 Reality & Risk’s work is designed around VicHealth’s framework for the prevention of violence against women, and informed by an expert Reference Group.
 The project Reference Group has included representatives from the Victorian Health Promotion Foundation (VicHealth), the Victorian Department of Education and Early Childhood Development, the Victorian Department of Human Services, Domestic Violence Resource Centre Victoria, the Victorian Department of Planning and Community Development, CASA House, and the University of Wollongong.